iffatzahra0/RADAR-SIGNAL-TRANSMISSION-AND-RECEPTION-USING-PLUTO-SDR/README.md

 ---

-## Getting Started
+## Procedure
 1. Connect the ADALM-PLUTO SDR to your system.
-2. Install the required MATLAB toolboxes.
+2. Install the required MATLAB toolboxes as mentioned above
+3. Run the matlab file
+4. Some files have sections, Run each section in MATLAB